Catholic University of Uruguay: Programs

 There are student-organized events and tournaments throughout the year, and a series of workshops voted for by the students to foster their special interests.
 There is also a club which raises environmental awareness by collecting all plastic bottles on campus.

 Departments

-The university is divided into seven departments: Business Sciences,
+The university is divided into five faculties, and two schools: UCU Business School and the School of Postgraduate Courses.

-Nursing and Health Technologies, Human Sciences, Law, Engineering & Technology, Dentistry and Psychology.